List of most-viewed Pakistani YouTube videos

-On the American video-sharing website YouTube, "Tajdar-e-Haram" sung by Atif Aslam became first Pakistani music video to cross 100 million views.
+On the American video-sharing website YouTube, "Tajdar-e-Haram" sung by Atif Aslam became the first Pakistani music video to cross 100 million views.
 "Zaroori Tha" sung by Rahat Fateh Ali Khan became first Pakistani music video to reach 500 million views as well as first video to complete 1 billion views on 3 January 2021.
-"Mere Rashk-e-Qamar" by Junaid Asghar became second video to garner over 500 million views.
+"Mere Rashk-e-Qamar" by Junaid Asghar became the second video to garner over 500 million views.
 This is the list of most-viewed Pakistani music videos on YouTube.